lingo-app/developer-docs/docs/guides/Glossary.md

 | counts<span class="arg-type">[string:number]</span>          | Counts of `items`, `assets` in the section.                          |
 | headers<span class="arg-type">[ [Heading](#heading) ]</span> | When fetching an outline, a section will contain a list of headings. |

-## Heading
+### Heading

-A heading is special type of [item](#item) that can be used to create a sense of hierarchy within Lingo.
+A heading is special type of [item](#item) that can be used to create a visual hierarchy within Lingo.

+Because headings are a type of [Item](#item), they are returned inline when fetching content in a section.
 In the outline these items include a subset of the data provided when fetching items directly.

 | Properties                                        |                                                  |
 | ------------------------------------------------- | ------------------------------------------------ |